katelyn98/CorruptionRobustness/README.md

 ## Paper

 This work **has been submitted to the Uncertainty & Robustness in Deep Learning workshop at ICML 2021**.
 It is currently under review.
-You can view our current draft [here](https://www.overleaf.com/read/nzxgpdqmhskn).
+You can view our current arXiv paper [here](https://arxiv.org/abs/2106.13122).
 The paper will be soon published on arXiv.
 Stay tuned to find out if our paper has been accepted to the UDL @ ICML 2021 workshop!

 ### Summary